emissary-ingress/emissary/reference/idp-support/okta.md

 # Okta

-1. Create an an OIDC application
+1. Create an OIDC application

    **Note:** If you have a [standard Okta account](https://www.okta.com) you must first navigate to your Okta Org's admin portal (step 1).
 [Developer accounts](https://developer.okta.com) can skip to step 2.